NEWCOMERS SETTLEMENT SERVICES

 Hosted by BNH’s Settlement & Integration Program, the New Neighbours Podcast provides a platform for newcomers to make their voices heard.
 Every month, we will be interviewing a community member about their experiences about life in Canada or any other topics they choose to speak about such as stories, life lessons, concerns, cultural knowledge, music or information you want to share with your community.

-To become a guest on the podcast, get in touch with us.
+To become a guest on the podcast or for more information, get in touch with Miguel at MiguelL@burnabynh.ca.
 There is no experience needed.
-See poster for more details.

 Click either button below to access our New Neighbours podcast which highlights the voices of newcomers.
 Join us as we explore topics around newcomer stories, community-building, lifelong learning, and settlement-related topics.